Agangwani/FreeDataProject/README.md

 Please do keep the spirit of open source alive here.
 Everyone is welcome to pull from the main branch or any sub-branches I create but please do push to a separate branch that is aptly named so there's no confusion.

+The way we wanted to run this project was as an idea that's slowly built into a reality.
+More details will be added as we continue to workshop.
+The idea here is that everyone who wants to learn new technologies alongside us are welcome to do so with this idea as a general framework.
+Feel free to change or add whatever you'd like.
+Just sign it with your name and the date so we know where changes are made.

+Again, I want to stress that right now it's an infant of an idea.
+So far I've experimented with some libraries to scrape data off local devices as a means of data gathering.
+Continuing forward, an example of a path you can take is to implement a basic localized blockchain system with arbitrary data.
+Then we can store the data on that blockchain or work towards that.

 Prerequisite: